Poison dart frog: Behavior as tadpoles

 The poison dart frog is known for its aggressive and predatory behavior.
 As tadpoles, the individuals of the genus Dendrobates exhibit some unique cannibalistic tendencies, along with many other forms of predatory behavior.
 Dendrobates tadpoles that either consumed three or more conspecific tadpoles and/or relatively large larvae of the mosquito Trichoprosopon digitatum common in their environment led them to having a much higher growth rate and typically lived much longer lives.
 Reasons for this behavior could be that predation and aggression was selected for and favored for a few reasons.
 One reason is to eliminate predators, and the second reason is that it serves as a source of food in habitats that were low in resources.
 This predation could have evolved over time and led to cannibalism as another form of predatory behavior that had benefitted individuals survival fitness.
 However, one observation has been noted in the general characteristic of Dendrobates tadpoles including D. arboreus, D. granuliferus, D. lehmanni, D. occultator, D. pumilio, D. speciosus, and many other Dendrobates species is that they have reduced mouth parts as young tadpoles which limits their consumption typically to unfertilized eggs only.
-Thus, it can be assumed that the cannibalistic tendencies of Dendrobates is limited to their lifetime as a tadpole and does not cross over into their adult life.